Menfi DOC: wine and terroir

 Despite the positive evolution over time, official data still confirm the low incidence of Menfi DOC certified wines on the area’s total wine production: in 2018, approximately 560,000 bottles were made, out of a potential production of about 40 millions.

 The reason is simple: in Menfi, the wine Cooperative, which so far shows little interest in the growth of the Appellation, produces most of the wine.
-Of the 9 private companies in the area, only 2 producers currently account for almost 100% of the Menfi DOC wine.
+Of the 9 private companies in the area, only 2 producers currently account for 100% of the Menfi DOC wine.

 The Menfi DOC has a semi-arid Mediterranean climate, with mild winters and hot dry summers (Regione Siciliana - Department of Agriculture and Forests).